 The Lebanese fighters took those they had not killed and forced them to march over the dead bodies scattered on the streets toward the large sports stadium on the outskirts of the camp.

 “We were made to walk over the dead bodies, and among cluster bombs,” Balqis said.
 “At one point I passed a tank, where the body of a baby only a few days old was stuck to the wheel.”

-Israeli soldiers witnessed the violence, and in isolated instances may have stepped in to prevent a particular attack, but for the most part they simply watched it all take place, and may even, on occasion, have participated more directly:
+Israeli soldiers witnessed the violence, and in isolated instances may have stepped in to prevent a particular atrocity.
+But for the most part they at least watched it all take place, and actually seem to have participated more directly: